 - Title: All owners have the same title to the property.

-- Interest: Each owner has an equal interest in the property.
+- Interest: All joint owners have an equal interest in the entire property.

 - Possession: All owners have equal rights to possess the entire property.